thechiragvaishnav-dotcom/HackShield-6-week-cybersecurity-training-program/README.md

 ## Week 4 -  DFIR(Digital Forensics and Incident Response)

 ### Day 1 - The Foundation of Digital Detectives
+- Day 1 DFIR guide we’re moving from "breaking things" to the detective side of security.
+- Today's Mission: Read the doc and solve the "Ghost File" challenge at the end using journalctl.
+DFIR is all about the vibe of the system, let’s see who can spot the traces!
 - Resources
   - [Intro to DFIR](Week_4-DFIR/Day_1-The-Foundation-of-Digital-Detectives/DFIR_Day1_Masterclass.pdf)

 ### Day 2 - Log Analysis & Timeline Reconstruction
+- hey hackers, sharing the day 02 resources for our dfir week. make sure you actually dive into the logs n solve the ghost mantis challenge properly bcz this is where you really learn the skills for your future. don't skip anything, give it your best shot and let's see who gets the flag first!
 - Resources
   - [The Investigator's Playbook: Reading the Story the Attacker Left Behind](Week_4-DFIR/Day_2-Log-Analysis-&-Timeline-Reconstruction/DFIR_Day2.pdf)